-These models are just a few popular boats with women paddlers.
+We begrudgingly use the term "women's kayaks", but it is a common question.
+The models above are just a few popular boats with women or smaller paddlers.
 There are many women who love to paddle their Arctic Tern 17, Coho, Murrelet 4PD.
-These specific boats above are smaller, lighter, and lower volume.
-Often it is hard to find a boat that fits a woman's smaller frame so these are a few recommendations.
+The kayaks above are smaller, lighter, and lower volume.
+Often it is hard to find a boat that fits a smaller frame so these are a few recommendations.

 Video: Commuting By Kayak in the Arctic Tern 14

 Please note that some kayaks are available with two cockpit sizes.
 The sizes listed are the default sizes.
 To read more about each kayak, click on the actual boat or boat name.Cockpit sizes are listed on each kayak page.

 KAYAK KIT Includes: Precision pre-cut BS-1088 Okoume plywood panels(4mm), cockpit coamings, System Three epoxy, measuring pumps, 38" wide fiberglass cloth (6 oz., specially treated for use with epoxy resin) for inside and outside of hull, 1.5" fiberglass tape, wire, squeegee, dental syringes, vinyl gloves, wood flour, stirring sticks, steel push pins, 2-part slung-back rest with a Therm-a-Rest seat pad, Keepers adjustable footbraces, pre-cut temporary frames to aid and ease construction, fully illustrated construction manual.

 *The transverse Metacenter, in inches, is a measure of a kayak's initial stability.
 A higher number is more stable.
 All single kayaks computed with same weight person.